matiasbastos/pytest_intro_with_examples/README.md

       assert foo == 42
   ```

-- No setUp and tearDown functions.
+- No setUp and tearDown functions (you can setup and tear down with fixtures).

 - Fine grained control over the life span of the objects with 'scope'.